Skip to main content

 Project managers ensure that the project is not in danger of costing more than expected.

-Usually, projects will have a fixed budget that is decided before the project manager is involved.
-Your job is allocate that budget to the different phases, milestones, and tasks throughout the project life cycle.
+Usually, projects will have a fixed budget that is decided on before the project manager is involved.
+Your job is to allocate that budget to the different phases, milestones, and tasks throughout the project life cycle.
 Ensure you have enough budget to get the job done because it will be harder to get more budget as the project progresses (unless there are obvious out-of-scope requests).

-One of your key responsibilities is slicing the overall budget into hour buckets both by role and by task.
-Your budget doesn’t just track the spending on a project, it sets boundaries for each person on your project team.
+And remember: Your budget doesn’t just track the spending on a project, it sets boundaries for each person on your project team.

 7. Monitor Task Progress